Accessibility statement

 Preparation of this accessibility statement

 This statement was prepared on 2 February 2024.
-It was last reviewed on 15 October 2024.
+It was last updated on 31 January 2025.

 This website was last tested on 31 May 2024 and was checked for compliance with the WCAG 2.2 AA standard.
 The test was carried out by the Digital Accessibility Centre (DAC).